3 killed and 9 injured in collapse of private hangar under construction at Boise airport, officials say - Local News 8

 (CNN) — Three people were killed and nine others were injured when a privately owned hangar under construction collapsed on airport property in Idaho’s capital of Boise on Wednesday evening, city officials said.

-The collapse of the metal structure happened at West Rickenbacker and Luke streets on the edge of Boise Airport’s airfield around 5 p.m.
-MT, and an investigation into what caused it is underway, the city’s fire department said Wednesday.
+The metal structure on the edge of Boise Airport collapsed around 5 p.m. and an investigation into the cause is underway, the city’s fire department said Wednesday.

 Of the nine injured survivors, five were in critical condition and receiving care at hospitals on Wednesday night, city officials said.
 The names of those killed and injured were not immediately released.